-\Offered Fall 2021
+\Offered Fall 2022

-- PHIL 130 (Science and Values) emphasizes the topic areas its title suggests. - o It also serves a role in the Art, Science, and Innovation major. - \PHIL 140 (Ethics and Community) emphasized the topic areas its title suggests.

-- It also serves a role in the Business major, Community & Justice Studies Major, Education Studies Minor, Energy & Society minor, Global Heath Studies major. - \PHIL 165 (The Examined Life: Philosophy Through the Ages) focuses on classic and contemporary texts.
+- \PHIL 130 (Science and Values) emphasizes the topic areas its title suggests. - It also serves a role in the Art, Science, and Innovation major. - \PHIL 140 (Ethics and Community) emphasized the topic areas its title suggests.
+FYI: Fall 2022 PHIL 140 is closed to first year students due to high demand from seniors (course is set signature only). - It also serves a role in the Business major, Community & Justice Studies Major, Education Studies Minor, Energy & Society minor, Global Heath Studies major. - PHIL 165 (The Examined Life: Philosophy Through the Ages) focuses on classic and contemporary texts.